acm-uiuc/groot-api-gateway/README.md

 Add the API spec in a new file (ex. todo.go) in the services package

-There is a set of proxy api calls defined in the proxy package that will route call to the backend services
+There is a set of proxy api calls defined by the Arbor framework which the API Gateway is written in.

-AS OF 10/28/15
+AS OF 4/24/17
 ```go
 /**
  *  Pass the http Request from the client and the ResponseWriter it expects